lukasmartinelli/push-it/README.md

-push-it-to-the-limit
+Push it to the Limit
 ====================

-Plays an encouraging sound when you do a git push.
+Pushes you to the limit while code: Listen to an encouraging sound when you do a `git push`.

 Clone the repository: